-The polar vortex that's gripped much of the United States means you're going to be paying a lot more for winter heating and energy use.
+With fall finally here and winter on its way, it's a great time to take a look at what you're going to be paying for winter heating and energy use.
 Here are some simple ways to attack the cost:

 1. Lock in a low price for the entire heating season

 In roughly 25 states, you can comparison-shop for the best prices on natural gas, because prices are set by the open marketplace, rather than by regulators.
 If you live in one of these states, you should take advantage of this savings opportunity by locking in a low price for 12 months as soon as possible.
 (See if your state is deregulated.)

 If you are in a deregulated state, Google your state's Public Service Commission.
 You can find published monthly energy prices from all providers and do comparison shopping using apples-to-apples data.

 Remember, there is no difference between a therm or a kilowatt from one company vs. another.
 The only difference is the price!
 So shopping the market is so key.